Receive settlements

 - T is the transaction date.

-- X is the number of business days after the transaction date that the funds are ready for settlement.
+- X is the number of business days after the transaction date that the funds become ready for settlement.

 - Daily – The funds are paid out on Thursday.